Skip to content

 Creating a Gtk composite template class

-To create a composite template class to use in a Gtk application, read these instructions.
+To create a Gtk composite template class (coupled to a ui definition in XML or Blueprint format), read these instructions.